 From Table Mountain to its famed national parks and wineries, South Africa has so much to fascinate and delight visitors.
-Its High Commissioner to Australia, Beryl Sisulu, takes us on a grand tour.
+Its former High Commissioner to Australia, Beryl Sisulu, takes us on a grand tour.

 MUST EAT AND DRINK